-Canada’s first major discovery in the Northwest Territories was made in 1920; however, because of its remote location, it was of limited value at that time.
+Canada’s first major discovery in the Northwest Territories was made in 1920; however, because of its remote location, the discovery was of limited value at that time.
 Other smaller discoveries—such as the Turner Valley field, near Calgary, Alta.—were running dry and proved unable to satisfy the appetite of Canada’s post-war economic boom.

-Imperial Oil Ltd., the country’s oldest oil company, was diligently exploring Canada’s northern and western landscapes, but after 27 years and 133 dry wells, hope was beginning to fade—until the Leduc oilfield released its 200 million barrel prize on Feb.
+Imperial Oil Ltd., the country’s oldest oil company, was diligently exploring Canada’s northern and western landscapes, but after 27 years and 133 dry wells, hope was beginning to fade—until the Leduc oilfield released its 200-million barrel prize on Feb.
 13, 1947.
 This “last chance” well fuelled new confidence in the potential of western Canada and drove continued exploration, leading to the discovery of 10 additional oilfields in Alberta by 1965.
 The province’s economy was forever transformed, and Canada was positioned as one of the world’s major oil producers.

 2002 $100 GOLD COIN